dhis2/training-docs/content/analytic_tools/tg_validationruleconfig.md

 ![](Images/vrconfig/image16.png)

-Click the add button and fill in the details of the validation group
+Click the add button and fill in the details of the validation group.
+Use your initials when creating the validation rule group

 ![](Images/vrconfig/image17.png)

-Place the validation rule you have created into the group and select “Save”
+Place the validation rule you have created into the group and select “Save.”

 ### Test the rule in validation rule analysis within the Data Quality App